 Visitors to the Céide Fields Visitor Centre can enjoy audio-visual and guided tours of the dramatic cliffs and bogs, and can try out for themselves the methodology used by famed archaeologist, Dr. Séamus Caulfield to map out this incredible settlement.
 Be sure to check out the breathtaking views of the Atlantic Ocean from atop some of the tallest sea cliffs in Europe.

 Also located in beautiful Ballycastle, Downpatrick Head is a Signature Discovery Point on the famous Wild Atlantic Way driving route.

 It features a blowhole, historic church ruins and offers breathtaking views of the Atlantic, the Belderrig cliffs (as high as the cliffs of Moher) and the Dún Briste sea-stack, which has a fascinating legend attached!

 North Mayo is an area rich in early Christian architecture, and Moyne Abbey, Rosserk Abbey, Rathfran Abbey and the Augustinian Abbey – nicknamed the Monasteries of the Moy – are all located in close proximity to each other near the River Moy between Ballina and Killala and showcase the spectacular quality of Christian and pre-Christian sites in the area.

-A new cycling route between Ballina and Killala which will take in these sites – the Monasteries of the Moy Greenway – is currently under development.
+Enjoy the cycling route between Ballina and Killala, taking in these sites – the Monasteries of the Moy Cycleway.

 Situated in the historical maritime village of Killala and surrounded by the abbeys on one side and Kilcummin Pier in neighbouring Lacken, the perfectly intact round tower is a real attraction on the history and heritage trail.